peekbank/peekbank/README.md

 # Deployment

-To start up peekbank, run this command in the projects repository
+To start up Peekbank, run this command in the project's root directory:

 ```
 docker compose up -d